cindyqin10/cindyqin10.github.io/index.md

 I am Cindy Qin, a 2nd-year PhD student at Cornell Linguistics.

 I work on computational psycholinguistics.
-I am a member of the Computational Psycholinguistics Discussions research group (C.Psyd) and Cornell Computational Linguistics Lab (CLab).
+I am a member of <a href="https://c-psyd.github.io/">Computational Psycholinguistics Discussions research group</a> (C.Psyd) and am part of the <a href="https://conf.ling.cornell.edu/compling/">Cornell Computational Linguistics Lab</a> (CLab).